TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/forge/README.md

 Why fisherman?
 Because a fisherman is what actually puts bait on the hooks.

 Why has this metaphor been taken this far?
 If you're hoping for any reasonable reason, you'll be disappointed.

+## Other Event Handling

+Fish-unrelated event handlers should still be instantiated by `SEventFisherman`.